Hello, in this post you will have a quick guide to the Maternity Benefit Act. We will cover the following:

 The Act also includes the education of women employees on their maternity benefits and rights at the workplace.

-The maternity policy varies from one company to other so one need to inquire from their respective HR department for the details.
+The maternity policy varies from one company to other, so one needs to inquire from their respective HR department for the details.

 Some organizations give facilities to their women employees to work from home or arrange for a daycare facility in office premises for their employees.